Obra-Studio/shadcn-ui-kit/README.md

 This repository solely exists to discuss issues within GitHub issues.

+If you are interested in contributing, please read the issues at https://github.com/Obra-Studio/shadcn-ui-kit/issues .

 To ask for access to our shadcn/ui kit, which will be released soon but is right now in alpha, please contact me: johan@obra.studio

 We are currently building out the kit with a private team to come out with an opinionated kit at the right point in time.